pisv/gethandly.wiki-playground/Step-Four.md

 In [[Step Three]] we have built a Navigator view for our Handly-based model.
-It works fine, except that it cannot display the outline of the editor's current contents for a Foo file -- it always uses the file's saved contents.
+It works fine, except that it cannot display the outline of the editor's current contents for a Foo file -- it only "sees" the file's saved contents.
-In this step we will employ the so-called "working copy" support for the model and make the view even more alive by responding to changes in the working copy.
+In this step we will employ the so-called working copy support for the model and make the view even more alive by responding to changes in the working copy.
-We will also use the resulting infrastructure for building the Outline page for the Foo editor.
+We will also use the resulting infrastructure to build the Outline page for the Foo editor.
 The complete source code for this step of the running example is available in the [Step Four repository](https://github.com/pisv/gethandly.4th).